We R Who We R: Composition

-"We R Who We R" is an uptempo dance-pop song that uses a synth-heavy backing; the song incorporates techno and electropop styles.
+"We R Who We R" is an uptempo dance-pop and EDM song that uses a synth-heavy backing; the song incorporates techno and electropop styles.
 Opening with a synth-infused backing and sounds interpreted as hand claps, Kesha opens the song by proclaiming, "Hot and dangerous if you're one of us, then roll with us 'Cause we make the hipsters fall in love".
 Vocally, the song follows in the footsteps of Kesha's previous singles, as Kesha uses her talk-singing vocal style throughout the song.
 Kesha uses layered vocals that are enhanced in some parts with the use of Auto-Tune.
 Musically, the song has been said to follow a musical structure similar to her debut single, "Tik Tok" (2009).

 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "We R Who We R" is written in the time signature of common time, with a moderate beat rate of 120 beats per minute.
 The song is written in the key of C minor; Kesha's vocal range spans from the note of E♭4 to the note of E♭5.
 It has a basic sequence of Cm–Fm–E♭–A♭ as its chord progression.

+Blanco noted that the bridge of the song was originally planned to have additional vocals from Kesha, but due to a time crunch and a tight deadline, it was instead completed in less than 30 minutes by repeatedly sampling the "DJ, turn it up" lyric from the second verse.